 In our guide on how to build your own computer, we talked about how to choose a hard drive and how to mount it in your rig.
-After the computer is done, you need to take care of your hard drive, so that it can work for a long time, but also perform like it should.
-Sometimes this is overlooked and the hard drive loses its speed and can crash in some cases, making the data inaccessible.
+After the computer is done, you need to take care of your hard drive, so that it can work for a long time, but also perform as it should.
+Sometimes this is overlooked, and the hard drive loses its speed and can crash in some cases, making the data inaccessible.

 Also, owners of SSD (solid state drives) have to keep an eye on their drives, although they are much more reliable and have fewer problems than the old HDDs.
-The SSD must be carefully chosen and its better to go for the very best if you want to have it along for a long time, but even the very best solid state drive will need your attention from time to time.
+The SSD must be carefully chosen, and its better to go for the very best if you want to have it along for a long time, but even the very best solid state drive will need your attention from time to time.

 Keeping your drives healthy is very easy!

 If you thought that this process is hard to do and only computer professionals can do it, then you are very wrong.
 The tools that help you keep a hard drive healthy are mostly free and easy to use.
 Also, there are other factors to consider besides software issues.
 We will take a look at the different techniques you can use to ensure that your hard drives are safe and healthy.

 We will start by taking a look at the hardware side first and then see some tools that will help your hard drive to maintain its health.
 Keep in mind that most of these tips are necessary to implement if you want your drive to have a long life.

 The proper mounting of the hard drive was featured in the how to assemble a computer guide, but in this section of our guide, we will give you a few more advice on correctly mounting the hard drive.
 First of all, you should know that the hard drive must be mounted in the correct place (I say this because I’ve seen people leave their hard drives dangling out of the case with no support).